Plumber in Charlotte NC, Plumbers you can trust!

 Keep your kitchen plumbing running efficiently with these helpful tips:

-• Never put stringy, fibrous, hard-to-grind waste (carrots, poultry skins, banana peels, or celery) into your garbage disposal.
+• Never put stringy, fibrous, hard to grind waste (carrots, poultry skins, banana peels or celery) into your garbage disposal.

 • Before and after using your garbage disposer, run cold water for 15 seconds down the drain to flush any waste through the pipes.